SecureCapital/searchable/README.md

   rules:
     _max_limit: 'integer'
   call:
-    limit(limit).offset(offset)
+    "limit(params[:limit]).offset(params[:offset])"
   description:
     'For restricting amount of records collected and server sided pagination.
-The user may set both offset and page, but one is sufficient.'
+The user may set both offset and page, but one is sufficient.
+Setting page automatically defines the offset.'

 search:
   params:
     search:
-      fuzzy: Boolean
+      fuzzy: 'Boolean'
       join: 'AND/OR'
       kwargs: "a set of fields and search strings"
   rules: